-By Michele Borba, Ed.D., author of The 6Rs of Bullying Prevention: Best Proven Practices to Combat Cruelty and Build Respect
+By Michele Borba, Ed.D., author of End Peer Cruelty, Build Empathy: The Proven 6Rs of Bullying Prevention That Create Inclusive, Safe, and Caring Schools

 “I don’t know why I bother,” the student told me.
 “Nobody at this school cares about me.
 Do you know how hard it is to sit by yourself and know the rest of the kids think you’re invisible?”

 Oh, the pain of not fitting in or feeling excluded!
 After all, friends play an enormous role in our students’ lives.
 It’s tough to tune in to our lessons when kids are wondering: “Why won’t anyone sit next to me or choose me for their team?”